navn-r/notes/README.md

 `main` branch:
   - Folders containing the *actual* notes, typed with Markdown
   - `starter.tex`: Starter File used for LaTeX notes/assignments
+  - Automated build and deployment using Github Actions and Github Pages

 `gh-pages` branch:
   - Static site generated with Hugo with [book](https://github.com/alex-shpak/hugo-book/) theme
-  - Automated build from `main` and deployment using Github Actions and Github Pages

 Made with ❤️ by [Navinn Ravindaran](https://navn.me)